cht42/minio-keycloak/README.md

   - Add new Role `admin` with Description `${role_admin}`.
   - Add this Role into compositive role named `default-roles-master`.
 This role is automatically trusted in the 'Service Accounts' tab.

-- Check that `account` client_id has the role 'admin' assigned in the "Service Account Roles" tab.
+- Check that `minio` client_id has the role 'admin' assigned in the "Service Account Roles" tab.

 ## Launch Minio